Burn1n9m4n/brainstation_capstone/README.md

 ### The Data
 The data that is being used within this project will have to be created in order to train the model using actual music tracks.
 In order to get a large enough set of music tracks, the Spotify Kaggle dataset [1] provides a robust list to start with.
 The dataset contains
 232,725 rows with each row representing a single musical track.
 Each track has several different features including `duration`, `acousticness`, `danceability`, `energy` and so on.
 However, these fields are, at least presently, not of interest to this project.
 For this project, the main focus is using the `track_id` feature as a means of uniquely identifying and downloading a large enough sample set to train a
 CNN.
 Each of these track IDs is concatenated with a base Spotify URL to provide a URL to the `spotify_dl` package, which is a command line tool that can be run via python and executed in bash to download tracks.
 Looping through the IDs automates this process.
 Eventually, these MP3s will be vectorized into n-dimensional vectors, collated into a singular dataset, and used to train the CNN model.

-### References
-1. Hamidani, Z. (2019, July 23).
-Spotify tracks DB.
-Kaggle. https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db?resource=download

-### Walkthrough Demo

-...
-...
-...

 ### Project Flowchart